extallaa/GE-IT-Skills-portfolio/README.md

 # Khezia Veronica C. Maturan | Professional Design Portfolio

-## Blending creativity, strategy, and purpose to build ideas that bloom.
+## *Blending creativity, strategy, and purpose to build ideas that bloom*

-## Professional Bio

 Hello!
 I am **Khezia**, an aspiring business leader and creative entrepreneur with an interest in graphic design, organization, leadership, communication, and personal branding.
 This portfolio gathers my preliminary GE-IT Skills outputs into one live-hosted professional hub, showcasing how I use creativity, strategy, layout, and digital tools to present meaningful ideas in a clear and professional way.